Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Doing so may free up idle resources that then allow the server to accept a new session.

 RADIUS/DTLS servers MUST limit the number of partially open DTLS sessions and SHOULD expose this limit as configurable option to the administrator.

+To prevent resource exhaustion by partially opening a large number of DTLS sessions, RADIUS/DTLS servers SHOULD have a timeout on partially open DTLS sessions.
+We recommend a limit of a few seconds, implementations SHOULD expose this timeout as configurable option to the administrator.
+If a DTLS session is not established within this timeframe, it is likely that this is a bogous connection.
+In contrast, an established session might not send packets for longer periods of time, but since the peers are mutually authenticated this does not pose a problem other than the problems mentioned before.

+A different means of prevention is IP filtering.
+If the IP range that the server expects clients to connect from is restricted, then the server can simply reject or drop all connection attempts from outside those ranges.
+If every RADIUS/(D)TLS client is configured with an IP range, then the server does not even have to perform a partial TLS handshake if the connection attempt comes from outside every allowed range, but can instead immediately drop the connection.
+To perform this lookup efficiently, RADIUS/(D)TLS servers SHOULD keep a list of the cummulated permitted IP ranges, individually for each transport.

 ## Session Closing